houssamyassin/houssamyassin.github.io/Research.md

 		</div>
     </td>
     <td><h5>Ocean turbulence in climate models</h5>
 		<p>Climate models use high numerical viscosities to maintain stability, causing the simulated ocean to behave more like maple syrup than water.
-Using both deterministic and stochastic methods, I aim to enhance the realism of ocean models by improving their representation of turbulence.</p>
+By re-injecting dissipated energy back into the model, we create a simulated ocean that is more energetic, variable, and less biased, leading to improved climate projections.</p>
 	</td>
   </tr>
   <!--tr>